fastruby/blog/_posts/2020-03-25-guide-for-unmaintained-open-source-projects.markdown

 If you don't get any response for a month, then you can move on to the next section.

-#### Start Your Own Fork
+### Start Your Own Fork

-You could start your own OSS project based on a fork.
+You could start your own OSS project by creating a fork.
 Before you do that, make sure that you check the [contribution network for the project](https://help.github.com/en/github/visualizing-repository-data-with-graphs/viewing-a-repositorys-network).
 There might be someone else updating a fork that already has all the changes you need.

 > Fun fact: [Forking a project used to be considered a "bad word"](https://www.bacula.org/why-forking-is-bad/)
 > but I think the rise of GitHub turned that around.